 2. Embrace your state’s graduated driver licensing program

-All 50 states have enacted graduated driver licensing programs that gradually ease teens into independent driving.
+Since the 1990s, states have enacted graduated driver licensing programs that gradually ease teens into independent driving.
 Typically, the programs require 30-50 hours of supervised drive time before a restricted license is issued.

 The IIHS says graduated licensing programs are associated with fewer teen fatalities and fewer insurance claims.
 But the programs can work only if you enforce them at home.
 Don’t fudge numbers on the drive-time log, and don’t turn a blind eye when your teen blatantly violates the restrictions on his or her license.

-Sure, it can be a pain to spend 50 white-knuckled hours in the car with your teen while he or she is learning, but hopefully your reward will be lower insurance premiums and a child who makes it to adulthood.
+Sure, it can be a pain to spend 50 white-knuckled hours in the car with your teen while he or she is learning.
+But hopefully your reward will be lower insurance premiums and a child who makes it to adulthood.

 3. Avoid letting your teens have their own cars